afanimartin/give_now/assets/specs/spec.md

 - [] let user add phone number after signup
 - [] add unit tests for core logic
 - [] invite users for testing
+- [] make launcher icon big enough from the apps menu

 ## Test cases
 - [] user should be able to upload new item